 Bunny by Mona Awand.

 An MFA program at a New England university, a clique of girls called the Smut Salon, and a sinister turn of events.
-Leans toward the black comedy side of dark academia, but still worth a read.
+Leans toward the black comedy side of dark academia and is a little wacky, but still worth a read.

 The Orchard by David Hopen